mapninja/Earthsys144/docs/canvas_welcome_announcement_spring_2026.md

-# Welcome to ESS 164 / EARTHSYS 144: Fundamentals of Geographic Information Science
+# Welcome to EarthSys144: Fundamentals of GIScience

 Dear Coordi-nauts!

-Welcome to **ESS 164 / EARTHSYS 144: Fundamentals of Geographic Information Science** for Spring Quarter 2026!
-We are excited to have you with us as we explore a very simple idea that turns out to matter a lot:
+Welcome to **EarthSys144: Fundamentals of GIScience** for Spring Quarter 2026!
+This lab section guide and the course materials for Spring 2026 are designed to support you as we explore a very simple idea that turns out to matter a lot:

 **Everything is somewhere, and that somewhere matters.**